 She says: “While many people talk about the dangers of ‘proximity bias’ occurring with remote teams [because these employees are not ‘seen’ in the office, and are therefore not given the same sort of opportunities as office-based staff], what we learned was that by everyone being remote, this possibility wouldn’t exist.”

-The formal announcement to go fully-remote was made in November 2021, and while there staff can see make use of touch-point sessions, the reality is that nearly three years down the line, 95% of staff are now fully remote.
+The formal announcement to go fully-remote was made in November 2021, and while staff can still make use of touch-point sessions, the reality is that nearly three years down the line, 95% of staff are now fully remote.

 Has it worked?